How a 1031 Exchange Works

 95-percent Exception Rule - if value exceeds 200 %, then 95 percent of what is identified must be purchased.

 Step 4: Close on Identified Replacement Property (s) within 180 days

 The property being purchased must be one or more of the properties listed on the 45 day identification list given to your QI.
 You can replace any replacement property prior to 45 day ID period.
 But after the 45 day ID period that’s it!
 This time frame runs concurrently, therefore when the 45 days are up you only have 135 days remaining to close.
 There are no extensions due to title defects or otherwise.
 Closed means title is required to pass before the 180th day.

-Any money or the fair market value of “Non like-Kind Property” (aka boot) received by you in a 1031 exchange is taxable (to the extent of gain realized on the exchange).
-If you desire some cash out and are willing to pay some taxes this is OK, but mortgaging replacement properties TAX FREE post 1031 is a much better option.
+Any money or the fair market value of “Non like-Kind Property” received by you in a 1031 exchange relinquished or replacement property closing is taxable (to the extent of gain realized on the exchange).
+This taxable income is commonly referred to as “Boot”.
+If you desire some cash out and are willing to pay some “Boot” or taxes this is OK, but mortgaging replacement properties TAX FREE post 1031 with no “Boot” or tax bite is a much better option

 You buy a replacement property with a lesser value then the original property (Relinquished)

 SOLD Price & BUY Price positions must be equalized after 1031.

 Ex: Sold Relinquished asset for $600,000 Net | Bought $500,000 Replacement asset (s)|Incur $100,000 tax bite (boot)